 Bicycles are a healthy, eco-friendly, cheap, and convenient form of transportation or recreation and exercise for many people.
 Although bicyclists have full rights to use the road, some motorists refuse to respect bicyclists or engage in reckless and careless behavior.
 This type of negligence can lead to an accident or collision that can leave an unprotected bicycle rider with serious, life-altering injuries.

 When a cyclist is injured in an accident caused by someone else’s carelessness in Lawrenceville, the rider shouldn’t have to bear the financial burdens of recovering from their injuries.
-An experienced bicycle accident lawyer can help you recover the compensation you need and deserve from those responsible for your accident.
+An experienced bike accident attorney can help you recover the compensation you need and deserve from those responsible for your accident.

 If you’ve been injured in a bicycle accident in Lawrenceville that was not your fault, schedule a free initial case evaluation with a bicycle accident attorney at Cain Injury Law today.
 You can talk to one of our experienced lawyers about your accident and learn more about how our firm can help you pursue the financial compensation that you need and deserve.